10 Ways to Relieve Your Dog’s Pesky Arthritis Pain

 As dogs get older, the cartilage surfaces of their joints begin to thin, and cartilage cells die.
 When the cells die, they release enzymes that cause inflammation of the joint capsule and release of excessive joint fluid.
 Extra bony growths (osteophytes) can develop.
 With severe cartilage thinning, the normal joint space narrows and the bone beneath the cartilage deteriorates.

-All of these processes set in motion further changes in the normal functioning of the dog’s joint, and an ongoing spiral of pain, lameness, limb disuse/inactivity; plus, muscle atrophy sets in.
+All of these processes can mean further changes in the normal functioning of the dog’s joints and an ongoing spiral of pain, lameness, and limb disuse/inactivity; plus, muscle atrophy sets in.